GoogleChrome/web.dev/src/site/content/en/blog/mediastreamtrack-insertable-media-processing/index.md

   track sink that is capable of exposing the unencoded frames from the track to a `ReadableStream` and that exposes a control channel for signals going in the opposite direction.
-- The `MediaStreamTrackGenerator`, which consumes a stream of media frames and exposes a `MediaStreamTrack` interface, so that it can be used anywhere a `MediaStreamTrack` is currently attached.
+- The `MediaStreamTrackGenerator`, which consumes a stream of media frames and exposes a `MediaStreamTrack` interface, so that it can be used in any sink a `MediaStreamTrack` is currently attached to.
 It takes video frames as input, and emits control signals that result from subsequent processing.

 #### The `MediaStreamTrackProcessor`